notrichardpeng/Quizcribe/README.md

 Main Features:
 * Automated voice-to-speech transcription that converts videos/audio of any length into text.
-* AI-powered video summary and practice problem generation.
+* AI-powered video summary and interactive quiz generation.
 * Video detection and transcription support for 16 languages.

 ## Running & Installation